ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 Resulting tidy data set size is 180 rows x 68 colums.

+As a last action we still modify column names for features so that they contain information that instead of features in data frame in step 4 columns now contain mean of feature vector.
+This is accomplished by addina a strin "meanof" in the beginning of each of the 66 feature vectors mean value column.

 180 is the number of observations as explained above and colums are  "subjectid" and "activityname" and 66 descriptive feature vector names (  meanoftBodyAccmeanX, meanoftBodyAccmeanY ... ).

 To check all column names issue command `> names(tData)`.

 ##README.md
 (this file): Overview of all files in this directory